Make Route Layer (Network Analyst)

 (Optional)

-A list of restriction attributes to be applied during the analysis.
+A list of restriction attributes that will be applied during the analysis.

 String